Ad Image

 Trend Micro

-Description: Trend Micro, Inc.’s endpoint security solutions ensure mobile and desktop protection against everything from traditional threats to the latest sophisticated, targeted attacks.
-Focusing on multi-layered security, exploitation protection, and machine learning, Trend Micro offers a full suite of EDR and EPP solutions.
+Description: Trend Micro’s endpoint security solutions ensure mobile and desktop protection against everything from traditional threats to the latest sophisticated, targeted attacks.
+Trend Micro offers a full suite of EDR and EPP solutions focusing on multi-layered security, exploitation protection, and machine learning.
 It has received praise for its fully-featured Apex One endpoint security solution, which features adaptive preventative capabilities, patching functions, and managed detection services.
 Trend Micro also offers its team of security threat experts and researchers who identify millions of threats and secure the Internet of Things.

 Learn more and compare products with the Solutions Review Buyer’s Guide for Endpoint Security.